ClosedXML/ClosedXML.Report/docs/en/Basic-concepts.md

 {% endraw %}

 ### Tags
 ClosedXML.Report has a few advanced features allowing to hide a worksheet, sort the data table, apply groupping, calculate totals, etc. These features are controlled by addit tags to the worksheet, to the entire range, or to a single column.
 Tag is a text embrased by double angle brackets that can be analyzed by a ClosedXML.Report parser.
 Different tags let you get subtotals, build pivot tables, apply auto-filter, and so on.
 Tags may have parameters for tuning their behavior.
+Parameters may require you to specify their values.
+In this case, the parameter name is separated from the value by the equal sign.

+All tags can refer to six report objects: report, sheet, column, row, region, column of area.
+Report tags are specified in cell A1 of any template sheet.
+Sheet tags are specified in cell A2 on the sheet.
+The column's tags are specified in the first line of the sheet.
+The line tags are specified in the first column of the sheet.
+The area tags are specified in the leftmost cell of the options row of this area.
+Tags of the column of the area are specified in the cell of this column in the options row of the area.

 Example: `<<Range horizontal>>`.

+A list of all the tags you can find on the [Tags page](More-options)

 ### Ranges
 To represent IEnumerable values, Excel named regions are used.